PDP-10/its/README.md

 To build ITS with this repository, you need some tools installed: make, C compiler, and expect.
 For KA10, you also need SDL or SDL2 for the Type 340 display.
-Ensure all submodules are checked out, and then type `make EMULATOR=simh`, `make EMULATOR=pdp10-ka`, or `make EMULATOR=klh10`.
+Ensure all submodules are checked out, and then type `make EMULATOR=simh`, `make EMULATOR=pdp10-ka`, `make EMULATOR=pdp10-kl`, or `make EMULATOR=klh10`.
 This will leave built files in the `out` directory, one of which is a disk image with ITS installed.

 To start ITS, type `./start`.
 If you see `KLH10#`, type `go` and Enter.
-When you see the `DSKDMP` prompt, type `its`, press Enter, and then `ESC g`.
+If you see the `DSKDMP` prompt, type `its`, press Enter, and then `ESC g`.
+If you use the `pdp10-kl` emulator there is no prompt and you need to type `Esc L ITS`, press Enter, and then `ESC g`.
 Eventually, you will see `SYSTEM JOB USING THIS CONSOLE`.
 You are now ready to log in, so type Control-Z.  See [doc/DDT.md](doc/DDT.md) for a list of useful commands.
 When done, shut down orderly by typing `:lock` and then `5down`.

 ITS can optionally use some additional peripheral devices.
 To attach a simulated GT40 graphics terminal, type `./start gt40` when booting